wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 1.8.8 =
 * [cfdb-html] now preserves line breaks in fields by converting new lines to BR tags.
+* Bug fix: "orderby" in shortcode was ignoring if ordered by "Submitted" or "submit_time"
+* CFDBFormIterator now includes a 'submit_time' field showing the raw timestamp

 = 1.8.7 =
 * [cfdb-html] now has wpautop option
-* Form input is not always run through stripslashes() regardless of whether or not get_magic_quotes_gpc is on.
+* Form input is now always run through stripslashes() regardless of whether or not get_magic_quotes_gpc is on.
 This is to be consistent with wp_magic_quotes always being called

 = 1.8.6 =
 * New shortcode: [cfdb-export-link]